Zacatlán: Climate

+Flora and soil

 The municipality has large extensions of conifer forest, mostly pine trees although there are areas with a pine-oak mix and some with semi tropical vegetation.
 Tree species in the area include white and various other pines, strawberry trees and oyamel fir.
 The largest extensions of forest are found in the center, north, east and extreme west.

 Piedras Encimadas Valley is located in San Miguel Tenango.
 It is private land that extends over 300 hectares owned by a group of thirty partners.
 Legend states that the rocks were giants who were punished by a pre Hispanic god by being turned to stone.
 Other stories about the rocks say that the area was once under the sea or that extra terrestrials made them.
 The rocks are over 65 million years old formed by volcanic activity.
 Since that time, wind, rain and chemical reactions have eroded the rock to leave the current formation, some of which are up to twenty meters tall.
 Most of the rock structures can be reached on foot.
 A number of the formations resemble humans, columns, portals, castles, monsters and animals.
 Piedras Encimadas offers camping, extreme sports and horseback riding.

 The Los Jilgueros Ravine is located near the community of Atmatla, about three km from the municipal seat.
 It is an area of pine forests traversed by the San Pedro River which has cut a small canyon which is up to 400 meters deep.
 The ravine has a number of features such as the Espinazo del Diablo (Devil's Spine), the Balcon de la Primavera (Spring Balcony) and on the west side the Balcon del Diablo (Devil's Balcony) which offers views of the large rock outcroppings which resemble human figures, called Los Frailes (The Friars).
 It also contains the San Pedro waterfall, which has a height of about twenty meters.
 It is possible to swim her.